Génie Hydro | Consulting en Ressources Hydriques

 Hydrological Studies

-The hydrological study of the dam was implemented roughly using empirical formulas.
-10% of the annual rainfall considered being a runoff and then from this, the volume can be easily calculated multiplying the runoff depth with the area of the catchment (Watershed).
+The hydrological study for the dam was conducted using approximate empirical methods.
+It was estimated that 10% of the annual rainfall contributed to runoff.
+The runoff volume was then calculated by multiplying the runoff depth by the catchment (watershed) area, providing a straightforward estimate of the water available for storage.

 Project Cost